 Looking to improve your performance, speed up recovery, and increase total health and fitness?

-That’s why today you’re in luck.
 To make sure you’re eating the right things at the right times, I have gathered an extensive list of some of the most nutritious pre-run and post-run meals and snacks.
-Enjoy!

-Note: Please keep in mind that some of the strategies shared below might not work that well if your goal is to burn fat and lose weight.
-For weight loss eating plans while running, check my other posts here.
+Note: The strategies shared below might not work that well if your goal is to lose weight.
+For weight loss eating plans while running, check my weight loss page.
+Also, you might want to consult your dietitian for a monthly eating plan that suits your body composition.

-What’s more, research shows that proper pre-training eating can help prevent low blood sugar along with its symptoms.
+Moreover, research shows that adequate pre-training eating can help prevent low blood sugar along with its symptoms.
 These include dizziness, fatigue, indecisiveness, lack of coordination, muddy thinking, and blurred vision.

 The answer depends on your session intensity/length, fitness level, and personal (digestion) preferences.